yomarfrancisco/acd-monitor/docs/methods/spread_v2.md

 3. **Feature Selection**: Matched control features may need adjustment for different markets
 4. **Bootstrap**: Block size should match expected episode duration

+## ⚠️ Important: Demo Data Usage

+**Demos are never used in court workflows.
+Passing --allow-demo tags outputs with "provenance":"DEMO" and "regulatory_grade": false.**

+Demo data is strictly for method development and testing.
+All court-ready evidence must use real market data with proper provenance tracking.

 ## Usage

 ```bash